groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 these certificates alone is not sufficient, because

 - Preinstalled certificates do not include GPG certificates used by linux repositories
-- Verification only against a root certificate does not have a completemy guarantee the absence of malware.
+- Verification only against a root certificate does not completely guarantee the absence of malware.
 [Code signing certificates have been abused]https://duo.com/decipher/attackers-are-signing-malware-with-valid-certificates) in the past in order to sign malware.